AdamCodd/Yolo-twitch/README.md

 # Yolo-twitch
 A Python application that performs real-time object detection, segmentation, classification, and pose estimation on Twitch streams using YOLO models.
 The application supports low-latency streaming with audio playback capabilities.

-On practical use, my laptop with an Nvidia GeForce GTX 1650 and Intel i5 can manage a real-time stream at 360p/30FPS with sound with the nano model.
+On practical use, my laptop with an Nvidia GeForce GTX 1650 and Intel i5 can manage a real-time stream at 360p/30FPS with sound using the nano model.

 ![Twitch detection](https://i.imgur.com/Qwn4KvC.png)